 As promised, here are some of my favorite pictures from our wedding day.
-My husband and I got married on June 15th, 2012, therefore, we just celebrated our 5 year wedding anniversary.
+My husband and I got married on June 15th, 2012, therefore, celebrating our 6 year wedding anniversary.
 We had a traditional church wedding at a historic church named Plymouth Congregational Church which is located in a picturesque town in Miami, FL.
 I felt in love with the architecture instantly and was certain we needed to get married here.

 I took a tour of the grounds and was mesmerized by all the history behind it.
 “The interior of the vine-covered stone building was constructed on the lines of a basilica and the doors are said to have come from a Spanish mission in Mexico.”
 And although the church was beautiful inside and out, I still needed to make sure that the priest that would marry us was “the one”.
 My husband and I met him and immediately knew that he would be the person that unites us in holy matrimony.